About

 And Then What?

-• interviewed festival elders and innovators, and spoken with representatives at all 34 floats in the Gion Festival.
+• Interviewed festival elders and innovators, and spoken with representatives at all 34 floats in the Gion Festival.

-• accumulated hundreds of pages of notes and a brain full of more information on the festival.
+• Accumulated hundreds of pages of notes and a brain full of more information on the festival.

-• lived in a traditional Japanese home in the Gion Festival neighborhood.
+• Lived in a traditional Japanese home in the Gion Festival neighborhood.
 This has given me unique insights into its history, culture and way of life.

 What’s the difference between me and Japanese festival patrons?